Why All Manufacturers Build Their MES System — Part 2

 While Part 1 explained the technical reasons why manufacturers choose to build rather than buy MES systems, this article examines a real-world case study that demonstrates these principles in action.
-This customer example illustrates how competitive advantage often lies in unique business processes that cannot be accommodated by off-the-shelf solutions—and how Fuuz AI's platform approach enables true digital transformation without forcing businesses to abandon what makes them successful.
+This customer example illustrates how competitive advantage often lies in unique business processes that cannot be accommodated by off-the-shelf solutions — and how Fuuz's platform approach enables true digital transformation without forcing businesses to abandon what makes them successful.

-Source Video: Why Organizations Build Their MES Rather Than Buy It Off the Shelf - Part 2
+🎥 Video walkthrough: Why Organizations Build Their MES Rather Than Buy It Off the Shelf — Part 2 — Watch on YouTube

 Customer Background: When Competitive Advantage Meets Technology Constraints